 Java Web Service Server From Wsdl Example

 This section shows how to build and deploy a simple web service and two clients: an application client and a web client.
-The source code for the service is in the tut-install/examples/jaxws/helloservice-war/
+The source code for the service is in the tut-install/examples/jaxws/helloservice-war/ directory, and the clients are in the tut-install/examples/jaxws/hello-appclient/ and tut-install/examples/jaxws/hello-webclient/ directories.

 Figure 31-1 illustrates how JAX-WS technology manages communication between a web service and a client.